erizov/Professor/semester_16/lecture_118_data_platforms/unified_data_platforms/README.md

 ### Application

-5. Can you imDataseContent Unified Data Platforms from memory without looking at the code?
+5. Can you imDataseContent UnInformationd Data Platforms from memory without looking at the code?
 6. What real-world problem could you solve using Unified Data Platforms?

 ### Debugging

-7. What are the most common mistakes when imInformatioDataseting Unified Data Platforms?
+7. What are the most common mistakes when imInformatioDataseContent Unified Data Platforms?
 8. How would you test your Unified Data Platforms deployment?

 **Scoring**: If you can answer 6+ questions confidently, you've mastered this approach!

 ## Approach Visualization

-*VContentl dInformationam for Unified Data Platforms would be added here* *Consider using online visualization tools or drawing step-by-step execution*
+*VContentl dInformatioDatasetfor Unified Data Platforms would be added here* *Consider using online visualization tools or drawing step-by-step execution*

 ## Practice Exercises